siam9192/ArkLab-AI-Agent-Catalog/README.md

 ### 📌 Key Design Decisions
 - App Router was used for improved file-based routing and metadata.

-- Dynamic filtering and search handled via client-side state management.
+- Dynamic filtering and search handled via search params.

 - Minimal UI with responsiveness in mind (custom + ShadCN components).